mabyre/WpfAppRibbonTemplateStudio/README.md

 - [WpfAppRibbon](/WpfAppRibbonTemplateStudio)

-## Add a Ribbon Button
+## First Step

-To Navigate to a New Page
+Add a Ribbon Button To Navigate to a New Page

 <img style="margin: 10px" src="Images/2023-01-30_12h49_09.png" alt="TemplateVisualStudio Ribbon" />